 Missouri requires various assessments throughout a student's teacher certification program.
 They are:

-Missouri General Education Assessment (MoGEA) - cost for all four subtests taken together = $49; cost for a single subtest is $25 each.
+Missouri General Education Assessment (MoGEA) - the cost for all four subtests taken together is $49; cost for a single subtest is $25 each.
 Any subtest of the MoGEA that does not receive the Columbia College required score would need to be repeated and the fee paid again.

 Missouri Content Assessment (MoCA) - the cost of these assessments vary ($77 to $189 per assessment) depending on the area of certification.
 Some certification areas require multiple assessments while others may only require one.

 Note: Some testing centers may also charge an exam sitting fee.
-For additional information about these assessments, go to http://www.mo.nesinc.com/ and http://mega.ets.org/test-takers.
+For additional information about these assessments, visit the Missouri Educator Gateway Assessments website and the performance assessment website.